-- Except where specified in agreements or through a formal delegation of authority, assisting firefighting resources report to and become part of the command structure of the requesting jurisdiction. - Coordination with and support of local, state, tribal, territorial, and insular area fire suppression organizations is accomplished through the state (or equivalent) forester, state fire marshal, state emergency management agency, or other appropriate state, tribal, territorial, or insular area agency or tribal fire suppression organization.
+- Except where specified in agreements or through a formal delegation of authority, assisting firefighting resources report to and become part of the command structure of the requesting jurisdiction. - Coordination with and support of local, state and tribal fire suppression organizations is accomplished through the state (or equivalent) forester, state fire marshal, state emergency management agency, or other appropriate state and tribal federal agency or tribal fire suppression organization.
 Responsibility for situation assessment and determination of resource needs lies primarily with the local Incident Commander. - Shortages of critical firefighting resources are adjudicated at the lowest jurisdictional level. - Many firefighting agencies provide additional functions such as emergency medical services, technical rescue, and hazardous materials response.
 During a Federal response, these resources may support multiple ESFs in support of different core capabilities.